Ijaz-Muhammad/Python4Biginners/README.md

-# Hi: This repor is purly for Python Bigineers
+# Hi: This repor is purly for Python Biginners